mdeller-ping/pf-jwt-bearer-dotnet-sample/README.md

 git clone https://github.com/mdeller-ping/pf-jwt-bearer-dotnet-sample.git
 ```

-## Edit Program.cs
+## Edit pf-jwt-bearer-dotnet-sample/Program.cs

-The Authority (Issuer) and Audience are hard coded in Program.cs.
+The Issuer (aka Authority) and Audience values are hard coded in pf-jwt-bearer-dotnet-sample/Program.cs.
 Update these values with your real URLs

 ```
 .AddJwtBearer(options =>